djeada/Numerical-Methods/notes/2_systems_of_equations/gaussian_elimination.md

 ### Advantages

-I. **General Applicability**: Gaussian elimination can handle any $n \times n$ system of linear equations (even non-square systems, leading to detection of no solution or infinite solutions).
+- Gaussian elimination has **general applicability** to any $n \times n$ system of linear equations, and it can also identify cases where no solution or infinitely many solutions exist in non-square systems.

-II. **Foundation for Other Methods**: It is the fundamental procedure underlying more advanced factorization techniques like LU and QR decompositions.
+- The method serves as a **foundation for advanced techniques** like LU decomposition and QR decomposition, forming a building block for many numerical algorithms.

-III. **Determines Rank and Inverse**: Beyond solving systems, Gaussian elimination can be used to determine the rank of a matrix and, if the matrix is invertible, to find its inverse by applying the method to $[A | I]$.
+- It can be used to **determine the rank of a matrix** and to compute the inverse of a matrix when applicable by applying the procedure to the augmented matrix $[A | I]$.

 ### Limitations

-I. **Numerical Instability**: Without pivoting, the method can suffer severe round-off errors.
-Partial or complete pivoting improves stability but may increase computational effort.
+- **Numerical instability** is a concern due to round-off errors, particularly without pivoting.
+Partial or full pivoting mitigates this issue but may require additional computational steps.

-II. **Computational Cost**: Gaussian elimination requires on the order of $O(n^3)$ floating-point operations, which can be expensive for very large $n$.
+- The method’s **computational cost**, proportional to $O(n^3)$ operations, can become prohibitive for large-scale systems, making it less efficient than iterative methods for such cases.

-III. **Division by Zero**: If a pivot element is zero, the method stalls unless row interchanges are performed.
-Such pivoting is essential to handle these cases.
+- A **zero pivot element** halts the process unless row interchanges are performed.
+Pivoting is necessary to avoid division by zero and to maintain algorithmic stability.